Diversity Studies Minor

 The Minor in Diversity Studies is an option for students who want to explore key concepts related to power, identity, and difference, and to understand how historical and structural relations of power and difference shape social relations.

 Co-administered between the School of Interdisciplinary Arts and Science and the School of Educational Studies at UW Bothell, the minor integrates theoretical and practical approaches to the study of diversity.
 It is designed to enable students to transform the worlds they live in now and will move into after graduation.

-- 5 credits: Upper Division Diversity Studies Minor Elective (see below)
+- 15 Credits: Upper Division Diversity Studies Minor Electives

 Note: Classes in this minor are offered primarily during the day-time hours.